jtfogarty/devops-20230210/README.md

-# README
+# Shield Explorer

 ## About

-This is the official Wails Svelte template.

-## Live Development

-To run in live development mode, run `wails dev` in the project directory.
-This will run a Vite development server that will provide very fast hot reload of your frontend changes.
-If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
-Connect to this in your browser, and you can call your Go code from devtools.
+The Shield Explorer has the following features;
+ - Browse all of the modules and READMEs
+ - Generates Application Context YAML
+ - Subnet API requests
+ - Ensures Application Context and Shield Metadata are sync'd

+Run `wails dev`
+To access your Go methods, use http://localhost:34115.
+Connect and call your Go code from devtools.<p/>
+You can run `wails dev --host 10.10.51.1:5173` to expose

+Run `wails build` to create a distribution

-## Building
+## ToDo's

-To build a redistributable, production mode package, use `wails build`.
+<input type="checkbox"> Create a form or modal to allow user to add gitlab secret.
+This data should be stored in a svelte:store <p/>
+<input type="checkbox"> Use gitlab secret to connect to gitlab.com and read a readme onto main area.<p/>
+<input type="checkbox"> When user clicks on a module, display code in main area code block.

+<input type="checkbox" checked> some checked text